neishm/fstd2nc/README.md

                         don't recognize leadtime and reftime as valid coordinates.
 Note that axes will only be excluded if they have a length of 1.
+  --yin                 Select first subgrid from a supergrid.
+  --yang                Select second subgrid from a supergrid.
+  --crop-to-smallest-grid
+                        Crop grids to the smaller (inner core) domain for LAM outputs.
   --metadata-file METADATA_FILE
                         Use metadata from the specified file.
 You can repeat this option multiple times to build metadata from